 It is helpful to remember that understanding cultural differences relating to gender and learning how to interact in that context is a valuable part of the study abroad experience.
 We seek to assist you in working through these important issues as you prepare to go abroad.
-Special pre-departure orientation sessions regarding gender abroad are available as well as meetings with Study Abroad Advisors to discuss expectations and concerns.
+We encourage you to meet with Study Abroad Advisors to discuss expectations and concerns.

 Gender Norms Abroad